-We provide office space and hot-desk space for up to 72 businesses via three dedicated co-location buildings on the campus, the Lancaster Environment Centre, cTAP, and InfoLab21, which won the national British Council for Offices Best Corporate Workplace prize - the first time that a university building won the award.
+We provide office space and hot-desk space for up to 72 businesses via two dedicated co-location buildings on the campus: the Lancaster Environment Centre and InfoLab21, which won the national British Council for Offices Best Corporate Workplace prize - the first time that a university building won the award.

 Resident Engagement Support Programme

 Up to 50% discount on office rental rates

 Companies based in InfoLab21 and the Lancaster Environment Centre can now apply for up to 50% discount off office rental rates, depending on their level of engagement with the university each year.

 Renting offices and integrating all or part of a business onto the campus enables faster business growth by providing easier access to our research, knowledge, events, training and facilities.

 Each business is allocated a relationship manager to match the business to the appropriate skills and facilities they need.
 The majority of our companies are currently from the environmental or ICT sectors and we are interested in expanding this to form research partnerships across all sectors.

 We welcome international companies and work closely with the United Kingdom Trade & Investment (UKTI), the government organisation that helps businesses locate in the UK and grow internationally.

 Due to our size and diversity we can offer research and development facilities beyond what most Small and Medium Enterprises (SME) might have available.
 Through working with our business partnerships managers organisations are able to access these facilities in a variety of ways from one off usages to regular bookings.

 - A 50-100th scale wave tank, tidal flume and low head hydro test rig